South Kensington

-South Kensington, is a district just west of Central London in the Royal Borough of Kensington and Chelsea.
+South Kensington is a district at the West End of Central London in the Royal Borough of Kensington and Chelsea.
 Historically it settled on part of the scattered Middlesex village of Brompton.
 Its name was supplanted with the advent of the railways in the late 19th century and the opening (and shutting) and naming of local tube stations.
-The area has many museums and cultural landmarks with a high number of visitors, such as the Natural History Museum, the Science Museum and the Victoria and Albert Museum.
-Adjacent affluent centres such as Knightsbridge, Chelsea and Kensington, have been considered as some of the most exclusive real estate in the world.
+Many visitors flock to museums and cultural landmarks such as the Natural History Museum, the Science Museum, the Victoria and Albert Museum, and Imperial College London.
+Adjacent affluent centres such as Knightsbridge, Chelsea, and Kensington, are considered some of the most exclusive real estate in the world.